-ACCESS will not use partner government systems (PGS).
+ACCESS will not use partner government systems (PGS) due to risks outlined in the most recent Asssessment of National Systems (ANS).
 The Managing Contractor will explore appropriate output-based or results-based payment processes that target improved services and provide associated risk analyses.
 The Managing Contractor will manage and bear financial risk in respect of all investments.
 RGC target ministries' executives will influence the use of ACCESS' budget via the joint planning meetings.
 Activity proposals will include clear target ministry contribution statements, supporting gradual RGC uptake of financial responsibility.
 ACCESS investments will encourage matched funding; this will allow implementation (either by the target ministries or by line ministries with NAPVAW2 or the NDSP responsibilities) of activities for existing funding is insufficient.

-DFAT Cambodia may conduct an Assessment of National Systems (ANS) during the term of this investment, in which case risks associated with funds management will be updated.
+DFAT Cambodia may conduct an ANS during the term of this investment, in which case risks associated with funds management will be updated.
 DFAT may require the Managing Contractor to conduct fiduciary risk assessments (FRA) of any RGC agency; DFAT may also require FRAs of private sector organisations or NGOs.